-It is the responsibility of all students to develop their course of study with assistance from parents, teachers and the guidance counselor.
-Toward the end of the freshman year, students will decide which course they wish to follow and subsequently will inform the guidance counselor of their plans.
+It is the responsibility of all students to develop their course of study with assistance from parents, teachers and the academic and college advisor.
+Toward the end of the freshman year, students will decide which course they wish to follow and subsequently will inform the academic and college advisor of their plans.
 College preparatory students should report the college of their choice as early in their high school career as possible.
 It is the responsibility of all students to make sure they meet all the requirements for graduation.